Asyncio Finally Got Peewee

 Future

 Over time, the surface of the asyncio API will probably grow to encompass more use-cases where an async helper would make sense.
-My desire was to start small, though - it's the spirit of Peewee, after all.
+My desire was to start small, though, as that's the spirit of Peewee.

 Links: